MoserMichael/my-notes/dev-gotchas.md

 So, my current solution is to do more with [github gists](https://gist.github.com/MoserMichael/) I have the illusion that this is still a kind of free-room.
 Gists are very popular with heavy gamers, for sharing game plans and configurations (you learn something new every day).
 Also:
 - Gists have little relevance in terms of publicity or as 'social media', so no one would care to put their bots loose (but i might be wrong, again).
 Maybe these corners are a less likely prey for [deadnet](https://en.wikipedia.org/wiki/Dead_Internet_theory)
 - Yes!
 Someone keeps creating github accounts with his bot and is posting the same gist over and over again, so that this add appears on 'all gists'.
-And the landlord doesn't care, we are free :-)
+And the landlord doesn't care, we are free :-) (for now)

 Some say that github gists were added as a minor concern, in order to keep up with [pastebin](https://pastebin.com/).
 Maybe that's why github stopped to improve this feature, for example there is no built-in spell checker, when editing a gist in the browser (a much requested [feature](https://github.com/orgs/community/discussions/138955) ).
 My solution: a shell script that checks out all of the gists into separate folders. [script-is-here](https://gist.github.com/MoserMichael/b4fec70c95a558ac7cd7bdcdcd2c911a).
 This way you can edit stuff locally, in your favorite editor, which sure has a spell checker!